cssninjaStudio/vuero/documentation/elements/forms/textarea/textarea-addon-documentation.md

   textarea: ''
 ---

-### Textarea addon
+### VTextarea addon

-Textareas that are wrapped by a control and a field can have a single bottom addon.
+`VTextarea` that are wrapped by a control and a field can have a single bottom addon.
 You can use it to display a toolbar or any type of user actions.
 Use the `textaddon` prop on the `<VField />` and the second `<VControl />` component.
 Please refer to the code example for more details about usage.